-- Some organisations will implement VDI as a pure cost saving exercise in terms of capital expenditures.
-Often this is isn’t the case and some organisations take shortcuts on the back-end infrastructure to increase their savings.
+- Some organisations will implement VDI as a pure cost-saving exercise in terms of capital expenditures.
+Often this isn’t the case and some organisations take shortcuts on the back-end infrastructure to increase their savings.
 These short-cuts are often a false-economy, take proper care and consideration in the design and specification.

 - If you have users working with large graphics files then don’t expect to put them on a virtualised platform.
 There are technologies that can make some applications work acceptably but the market’s relatively immature and they often create more issues than they resolve, or the costs negate the benefit.
 Most environments simply leave heavy graphics users on traditional desktops.

 - Obviously implementing a virtual desktop environment brings training requirements.
 The first being that the IT team needs training on the systems – don’t take risks with a ‘how hard is it’ attitude.
 A virtual desktop environment pushes bottlenecks around an IT infrastructure as it touches as all the main elements.

 - Also, don’t forget to train the user base.
 Often a move to a new virtual desktop environment brings a change in the operating system, applications and methods of working.
 If you don’t spend time training users and managing expectations then expect to negate a lot of the initial benefits.